Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 $E = 0.09\ \text{J}$
 \]

-the recharge time can be estimated for several realistic harvesting scenarios.
+the recharge time can be estimated for several assumed harvesting scenarios.

 ### Case 1 — Optimistic Harvesting